Get 80% off your plan for your first 6 months.*

 Risks of over-using a line of credit

-- Covering ongoing losses: If your business consistently spends more than it earns, borrowing won't fix the underlying issue
+• Covering ongoing losses: Borrowing won't fix the underlying issue if your business consistently spends more than it earns.

-- Long-term payroll funding: Routine expenses should come from revenue, not credit
+• Funding long-term payroll: Routine expenses should come from revenue, not credit.

-- Replacing proper cash flow management: Continual reliance on credit may signal deeper problems with your invoicing or collections process
+• Replacing proper cash flow management: Continual reliance on credit may signal deeper problems with invoicing or collections.

-- Interest payments are eating into your margins
+• Watching interest payments eat into your margins

 If you need finance for the medium to long term, a term loan with lower interest rates may be a better fit.
 If cash flow is the root issue, consider reviewing your accounts receivable process or speaking with your accountant.